Mark Fonville, CFP®

 President and Wealth Manager

-Mark is the President of Covenant Wealth Advisors.
-He is a CERTIFIED FINANCIAL PLANNER practitioner in Richmond and Williamsburg, VA.
+Mark is the President of Covenant Wealth Advisors and is a CERTIFIED FINANCIAL PLANNER practitioner.
 Mark has over 17 years of experience in the areas of financial planning and investment management for individuals and families.

 Prior to joining the firm, Mark served as the Regional Director for Loring Ward, an investment management firm located in San Jose, CA with over $17 billion in assets.
 There, Mark served on the leadership team and provided investment strategy and consulting to some of the most experienced financial advisors in the country.